 Since early adolescence I have been interested in holistic psychology.
 My background is in holistic psychology and mindfulness, somatic psychology that examines the body-mind relationship.
 I work mainly from a trauma-informed perspective, and I utilize evidence-based approach such as CBT when needed.
 I have been working with people for over ten years.
 I view psychotherapy mainly as necessary self-care, a space to be with yourself and connect with your inner life.
 It is less place for advice or “fixing”, and more a place for attunement and improved self-awareness.
 Painful experiences often offers deeper insight and can help to guide us to better understanding of ourselves on our path to inner healing.

-I earned my formal education first at State University of New York and then at New York University.
+I earned my formal education first at State University of New York and then at NYU.
 I was also trained to practice EMDR method in New York which I believe to be an efficient method to process traumatic experiences.
+I am certified in CBT and hypnotherapy.
+I continuously look for new methods and ways to heal emotional and psychological wounds.
 I am also a certified yoga teacher and a regression therapist certified by Dr. Brian Weiss.
-Currently I am being trained in psychedelic-assisted psychotherapy at the Integral Psychiatry Institute in Colorado.
+I am trained in psychedelic-assisted psychotherapy at the Integral Psychiatry Institute in Colorado.

 My approach is holistic, and I specialize in trauma.
 I view each client as a unique individual with immense inner potential for growth.
 I think that it is precisely at the time of our pain – presenting as depression, anxiety, feeling stuck, overwhelm, loss or grief – that we are provided with an opportunity to tap into our inner healing power.
 I think the therapeutic alliance between myself and my client is crucial for the therapy to be successful.
 So let's talk to see if we our a good fit for each other.